Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Introduction

 Nuclear many-body systems are distinguished from other quantum many-body systems by exceptionally strong correlations arising from the nature of nuclear forces, posing a unique challenge for both classical and quantum computing.
 Even in the low-energy regime, where nucleons are the only explicit baryonic degrees of freedom, the problem is complicated by the fact that protons and neutrons---fermions of nearly equal mass---interact through multiple channels in an intricate manner.
 This results in a large number of non-negligible Hamiltonian terms and strong non-locality.
 Furthermore, anisotropic components of the interaction, such as tensor forces~\cite{OtsukaPRL05} and three-body forces~\cite{Hebeler21Rev}, play an essential role in describing the rich phenomena of nuclear systems.
 These features are generally difficult to capture with a simple wave-function ansatz.
-Another manifestation of this complexity is entanglement entropy, which in nuclear systems obeys a volume law rather than an area law~\cite{Gu2023}, hindering straightforward application of tensor networks, although extensions of tensor-network methods to such systems remain a promising direction~\cite{Bettaque24, Liu24, Lu2025}.
+Another manifestation of the complexity is entanglement entropy, which in nuclear systems obeys a volume law rather than an area law~\cite{Gu2023}, hindering straightforward application of tensor networks.

 Consequently, most quantum-computing studies of nuclear structure have focused on small systems or relied on classical simulators.
-Reported errors in ground-state energies range from $4 \sim 13 \%$ for ${}^{6}$Li~\cite{Kiss_PRC22} and $3 \sim 13 \%$ for oxygen isotopes~\cite{Sarma_PRC2023}.
+Reported errors in ground-state energy estimates on quantum hardware range from $4 - 13 \%$ for ${}^{6}$Li~\cite{Kiss_PRC22} and $3 - 13 \%$ for oxygen isotopes~\cite{Sarma_PRC2023}.
 In our previous work~\cite{SY_PRC2024}, we achieved relative errors below $0.1 \%$ for ${}^{6}$He and ${}^{18}$O, and about $1\%$ for ${}^{42}$Ca on an IBM superconducting quantum device.
-However, those target systems were limited to valence two-neutron configurations and may not be scalable to heavier nuclei.
+However, the target systems were limited to valence two-neutron configurations and our method is not straightforwardly extendable to more general nuclear systems.
+This motivates the present work to develop more general and scalable approaches.